Joey623/Visible-Infrared-Person-Re-Identification-Baseline/README.md

  Set line 27 of ``train.py`` to your dataset path and run it.

  ## Footer
- This project is being continuously updated.\n
+ This project is being continuously updated.

  Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.